 I would recommend Columbia College because the instructors are always generous and helpful in sharing their knowledge and experience with students.
 My advice to students from Nigeria who are thinking of attending Columbia College is to get ready to study a lot and be challenged.
 Prepare for the difficult journey ahead but know that you will learn from this experience!

 Columbia College was the first institution which I attended upon my arrival to Canada.
-Ultimately, it was the the window through which I explored Canada and Vancouver in particular.
+Ultimately, it was the window through which I explored Canada and Vancouver in particular.
 The staff and the College’s education programs were designed in a way that allowed me to easily transition into a different education system and new community.
-The courses allowed me to develop technical skills such as business writing, academic research, and communication, which was the underlying reasons of my later academic success.
+The courses allowed me to develop technical skills such as business writing, academic research, and communication, which were the underlying reasons of my later academic success.
 In addition, classroom discussions and interactions with instructors helped me grow my critical thinking and presentation skills which I still utilize in my professional career.
 Overall, my educational experience at CC was very rewarding and enjoyable.

 Columbia College has helped me achieve my initial goal of getting into UBC.
 Now I use what I have learned in Columbia College to help me get by in UBC (study techniques, time management).
 Columbia College has also helped me in a variety of ways such as preparing me for studies in UBC and knowing what works for me and what doesn’t when it comes to achieving my goals.
 One of my favourite memories I have of Columbia College is being on the dragon boat team.
 We were a team of novice paddlers who ended up winning after countless practices and motivating each other to try our hardest.
 Also, Columbia College introduced me to a solid group of friends and a support system which definitely helped me excel and adjust to life here in Canada, most of whom I am still really close with.